gnutzmann/my-dog-node-rest-api/readme.md

-# Example of Node.js REST API using Typescript + Express
+# Example of Node.js REST API using TypeScript + Express

 This little project uses: